ultralytics/ultralytics/docs/help/CLA.md

+---
+description: The Individual Contributor License Agreement outlines the terms for contributing to Ultralytics' open source software projects.
+---

 # Ultralytics Individual Contributor License Agreement

 Thank you for your interest in contributing to open source software projects (“Projects”) made available by Ultralytics